Navigation auf uzh.ch

 Mitrends Study

 The purpose of MitrendS is to discover new information about symptoms and physical limitations in patients with Multiple Sclerosis.
-In the citizen science part of the project, healthy people can participate and collect baseline and comparative data by using a tablet app designed for this purpose.
+Healthy people can participate and collect baseline and comparative data by using a tablet app designed for this purpose.

 Project Wenker